at9924/at9924/README.md

 - 👋 Hi, I’m at9924
 - 👀 I’m interested in cybersecurity
-- 🌱 I’m currently learning cybersecurity, infosec and pentesting
+- 🌱 I’m currently learning penetration testing

 <!---
 at9924/at9924 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.